Dick Jauron: College

 At Yale University, Jauron rushed for 2,947 yards in three seasons (freshmen were not eligible for the varsity team in the 1970s) for the Bulldogs, a record that stood until 2000, and was three times named to the All-Ivy League First-team, the first Yale football athlete to be so honored.
 His school-record streak of 16 consecutive 100-yard rushing games was not broken until 2006.
 Jauron was awarded the Nils V. "Swede" Nelson Award for sportsmanship following his junior season and the Bulger Lowe Award, given to the best Division I-A/I-AA player in New England, after his senior season.
 Jauron recorded the best rushing performance, 183 yards, in The Game his senior season.

 At Yale Jauron was a three–time All–Ivy First-team selection in an era when freshmen were barred from playing varsity football, and a First-team All America selection during his senior year.
 He was also a three–time letter winner on Yale's varsity baseball team.
 Jauron won the 1972 Asa S. Bushnell Award as Ivy League Player of the Year in football.
 He is the only athlete to hold a berth in the College Football Hall of Fame, win the Asa S. Bushnell award, and claim selection as a NFF Scholar Athlete.
 In 1973, Jauron won the William Neely Mallory Award, the most prestigious athletic award given to a senior male at Yale.

 Professional

-After graduating from college, Jauron was selected in the fourth round of the 1973 NFL draft by the Detroit Lions.
+After graduating from college, Jauron was selected 91st overall in the fourth round of the 1973 NFL draft by the Detroit Lions.
 He was also drafted as a shortstop by baseball's St. Louis Cardinals in the 25th round of the 1973 MLB draft.
 Jauron chose the NFL. and started at free safety as a rookie for the Lions.
 He was named to the 1975 Pro Bowl in his second season after leading the NFC in punt return average.
 Jauron played with the Lions for five seasons (1973–1977) and the Cincinnati Bengals for three seasons (1978–1980).
 He finished his playing career with 25 interceptions and two touchdowns.